-- Students should be in residence in the Central Florida area before the start of orientation on July 25.
-The M1 year curriculum begins on August 1 with classes in Cellular Function and Medical Genetics, the Focused Individualized Research Experience, and Practice of Medicine -1 modules.
+- Students should be in residence in the Central Florida area before the start of orientation on July 31.
+The M1 year curriculum begins on August 7 with classes in Cellular Function and Medical Genetics, the Focused Individualized Research Experience, and Practice of Medicine-1 modules.
 Orientation and modules will be in person.

-- Students will receive access to the orientation schedule and updated information the week prior to July 25, 2022.
-A draft schedule is available here – M1 2022 Orientation Schedule – DRAFT.
+- Students will receive access to the orientation schedule and updated information the week prior to July 31, 2023.
+A draft schedule is available here – M1 2023 Orientation Schedule – DRAFT

-- Students will receive access to the orientation schedule and updated information the week prior to July 25, 2022.
-A draft schedule is available here – M2 2022 Orientation Schedule.
+- Students will receive access to the orientation schedule and updated information the week prior to August 1, 2023.
+A draft schedule is available here – M2 2023 Orientation Schedule – DRAFT